How to use window.prompt()

 This API dates back to the dawn of the Web, and is supported by every browser.

-It’s very simple and I think it might come handy especially while prototyping an app, so you can just call a prompt()
+It’s very simple and I think it might come handy especially while prototyping an app, so you can just call a prompt() and be done with it, without setting up a form.

-prompt("How old are you?")
+prompt('How old are you?')

 This is how it looks in Chrome: